-After what has been an exceptionally mild September, the days are gradually closing in and the autumn weather is making its presence felt.
-That can only mean that it’s time for the “Signs of Autumn 2014 Twitter Project”.
-This will be the third autumn Twitter project and it has been a great success.
-Many teachers reported how much their class enjoyed taking part in the project and using a simple technology tool to connect with other classes across the country.
+After what has been an exceptionally mild September, the days are gradually closing in, October has arrived and the autumn weather is making its presence felt.
+That can only mean that it’s time for the “Signs of Autumn 2015 Twitter Project”.
+This will be the fourth autumn Twitter project and it has been a great success.
+Many teachers reported how much their class enjoyed taking part in the project and using a simple technology tool to connect with other classes across the country and internationally.

 * Leaves falling from the trees

 * Autumn colours that you see in your environment

 * Animals spotted in your locality eg hedgehogs

 I know that lots of teachers joined Twitter on Summer courses again this year, so this might be the perfect opportunity for you to Tweet with your class.
 Let other schools/classes that you are in contact with through Twitter know about the project and invite them to join in.
 If you are in contact with a school abroad, get them to join in too to give the project an international dimension.
 A couple of years ago, some schools from the US and Canada joined in the project and my own class really enjoyed comparing the differences between autumn on this side of the Atlantic with the far side.
 We even saw photos of snow in a school grounds in Canada during the project.